xpqz/dyalog-docs/dotnet-interface/docs/writing-web-services/sample-web-service-loanservice.md

 The three `:Field` declaration statements specify the names and data types of three public fields.
 The `Public` attributes are necessary to make the fields visible to methods within the `LoanService` class as a whole, as well as to external clients.

 The `Periods` field is defined to be an array of integers; the `InterestRates` field an array of `Double`.
-Both these arrays are 1-dimensional, i.e. vectors.
+Both these arrays are 1-dimensional, that is, vectors.
 These will contain the numbers of years, and the different interest rates, to which the repayments matrix applies.

 Notice however that `Payments` is also defined to be 1-dimensional when in fact it is, more naturally, a 2-dimesional matrix.
 The reason for this is that, currently, Web Services do not support multi-dimensional arrays.
 This is a .NET restriction and not a Dyalog restriction.